shipsing/podman-desktop/website/docs/installation/windows-install/index.md

 #### Procedure: Enable the WSL feature

-1. Open the command prompt, and run the following command to enable the WSL feature without installing the default Ubuntu distribution of Linux.
+1. Open the command prompt, and run the following commands to enable the WSL feature without installing the default Ubuntu distribution of Linux.

    ```shell-session
    > wsl --update